charlesbel/Microsoft-Rewards-Farmer/README.md

 ## Notes

-- You may see [WARNING] in your logs - this is currently enabled for debugging or to provide in any issues you may need top open
+- You may see [WARNING] in your logs - this is currently enabled for debugging or to provide in any issues you may need to open

 ## To Do List